 There is a wealth of Indian languages and dialects spoken in India and we are talking about over 19,000!
 Hindi is the most spoken language with 44% of the population speaking it as their first language and it’s the official language of India.
 Did you know that English has borrowed a great number of words from Hindi?
 Examples of Hindi loanwords include avatar, bandanna, bungalow, guru, jungle, khaki, karma, loot, nirvana, pajamas, sorbet, shampoo, typhoon, and yoga.

-5 popular Indian languages
+5 popular languages Spoken In India

 With the number of speakers second only to Hindi, the Bengali language is spoken in the states of West Bengal, Tripura, and Assam.
 Bengali belongs to the family of Indo-European languages, with considerable influence from other language systems present in South Asia.
 Bengali is thought to date back to the early 10th century with the writing style constantly evolving.
 The Bengali language has no capital letters and shares punctuation marks with the English language.
 Did you know that Jana Gana Mana, the National Anthem of India is written in Bengali by Rabindranath Tagore?
 Rabindranath Tagore was a Bengali polymath who reshaped Bengali literature and music.